 Opening hours: Monday to Saturday 10 am–5 pm, Sundays 1 pm–5 pm

-The Adoration of the Mystic Lamb, by the Van Eyck brothers, can be seen at St. Bavo’s in all of its restored glory.
-This 15th-century masterpiece is like the “Avengers: Endgame” of religious art: intricate, grand, and packed with symbolism.
+The Adoration of the Mystic Lamb, by the Van Eyck brothers, is a 15th-century masterpiece that’s like the “Avengers: Endgame” of religious art: intricate, grand, and packed with symbolism.
 It’s got saints, sinners, angels, and, of course, the titular lamb representing Jesus.

 The Adoration of the Mystic Lamb, by the Van Eyck brothers in St. Bavo’s Cathedral